spring-attic/eclipse-integration-commons/README.md

   Just clone the repo and import the projects into an Eclipse workspace.
 The easiest way to ensure that your target platform contains all the necessary dependencies, install a CI build into your target platform and proceed.

+  As of 3.5.0.M2 commons contains some code that leverages JavaFX this requires some additional work to setup target platform and run in a runtime workbench.

+  ### JavaFx Setup

+  The browser projects use JavaFx to implement the dashboard and other managed html views.
+To build these, you'll need to have the e(fx)clipse tooling installed.

+  1. Add e(fx)clipse Update site: http://download.eclipse.org/efxclipse/updates-nightly/site
+  2. Add Xtext update site: http://download.eclipse.org/modeling/tmf/xtext/updates/composite/releases/
+  3. Install the "e(fx)clipse - IDE - Kepler" (or equivalent) feature.

+  If installed properly, you should see a "JavaFx" library with an attached jar in the org.springsource.ide.eclipse.commons.gettingstarted (to be moved) project.

+  4. Add the following vm arguments to your Eclipse Runtime(s).
+(This is only necessary for self-hosted execution.
+You should not need to modify your config.ini file.)

+      -Dosgi.framework.extensions=org.eclipse.fx.osgi

 ## Building Eclipse Integration Common Components